LSSTDESC/snmachine/README.md

 2) If you want to use neural networks, these are currently only available in the development version of scikit-learn (version 0.18).
 You will also need to install that separately to enable neural networks (see http://scikit-learn.org/stable/developers/contributing.html#git-repo).

-## Contributing

-Please feel free to contribute to the code!
-Simply fork it into your own private repository and submit a pull request when ready.
-You can contribute by adding new dataset-reading methods, new feature extraction methods or new classification algorithms.

 ## Documentation